-Traumatic intracranial haemorrhage with intracranial pressure monitor
+Traumatic intracranial hemorrhage with intracranial pressure monitor

 Loading Stack -